What is Acne?

 If you continuously get pimples and they do not resolve after lifestyle modifications and using over-the-counter acne medication, then you may need to consult a medical aesthetic doctor.
 In case of a mild case of acne and pimples, they should reduce or start to resolve with home remedies and over-the-counter options.
 However, if they worsen or remain the same even after 4-6 weeks of usage, then it is a good time to consult an aesthetic doctor in Singapore.

 Prescription medications for acne and other doctor-recommended treatments can take several months to reach their full effect.
-However, working with a dermatologist can help speed up this process.
-A professional can assess your unique skin type, acne severity, and individual factors to create a personalised treatment plan, which will offer more effective results.
+However, medical assessment can help determine a suitable treatment plan based on the individual’s condition.
+A doctor can assess your skin type, acne severity and other individual factors to develop a personalised treatment plan.

 Acne treatment is a long process that does not clear up in a few days.
 Each person’s skin is different, and the kind of acne they experience is different.
 Similarly, the different acne treatments have a varying scope of action, which affects how long it takes for them to work.
-In a nutshell, whatever treatment you are using for acne, do not expect very significant improvement before 4 weeks.
-Always give the treatment its due time to work, after which, you should see some results.
+In general, noticeable changes may take several weeks, depending on the treatment used and individual response.
+Treatment response should be assessed over time, as outcomes vary between individuals.

 When having any kind of acne treatment, if you notice that your skin has cleared but the doctor has recommended additional sessions of the treatment, you should always complete all your sessions.
-Discontinuing treatment in the middle after the clearing of skin can cause your skin to relapse and result in acne all over again.
-Therefore, upon the doctor’s recommendation, you should continue any maintenance treatment so that you are able to enjoy clearer skin all year long.
+Stopping treatment early may increase the likelihood of recurrence in some individuals.
+Therefore, maintenance treatment may be considered if recommended by the doctor, depending on the individual’s condition.

-To decide on an effective way to treat acne, it is important to be able to identify your skin type and understand the severity of your condition.
+To determine a suitable approach to acne management, it is important to identify your skin type and understand the severity of your condition.

 How do I know my skin type?